 Blogging has been my golden ticket to rediscovering the writer I always saw myself becoming.
 It’s also opened doors toward establishing myself as a freelance editor.
 This is an essay I submitted many moons ago to Newsweek’s “My Turn” column.
 It traces how my time spent working in national parks has influenced my philosophy toward life in general.
 Enjoy.

 Life in a Bag

 I may as well let you in on a quirk of mine: I own things in sets of fives and tens.
 From perfectly spaced hangers dangle ten t-shirts, five shirts in the other category, five sweaters, five pairs of pants—and five sets of nicer clothing, which I hardly ever and hate to wear.
 Why this obsession?
-I used move around a lot and I have my wardrobe down to an art since the places I moved to and from provide minimum amounts of square feet.
+I used move around a lot and I have my wardrobe down to an art since the places I moved to and from provided minimal amounts of square feet.

 The bulk of my clothes—those articles essential for protection, warmth, and fashion—fit in the main compartment of a sturdy duffle bag.
 I could get by on less, but that would mean doing the laundry more often.
 This bag also has two end compartments: one side accommodates toiletries; the other side fits ten sets of white sport socks, five pairs of black socks, five sets of wool hiking socks, as well as five pairs of pantyhose, and yes, ten sets of matching bras and panties (I will not wear ones that do not match).
-Anything else that is crammable can come along too—camera, squishable shoes, battered paperbacks.
+Anything else that is crammable can come along too—camera, squishable shoes, Kindle.
 You get the picture.
 My life fits in a bag.